megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

    tell me more about david strong

+..  image:: ./_static/class3-33-1.png

 Source of inforamtion "proprietary data" obtained from the text file store on the Windows desktop under document folder.

 ..  image:: ./_static/class3-34.png

 .. attention::
-   Generic Small Language Model may not be as efficient compare to a LLM and may constantly encounter hallucination.
+   Generic Small Language Model (SLM) may not be as efficient compare to a Large Language Model (LLM) and may constantly encounter hallucination.
 You may modify the chunking size and chuking overlap to reduce hallucination.
 For the purpose of a lab, we are not expecting the model to provides an accurate and intelligent answer.

-You have successfully build a Generative RAG Chatbot.
+**You have successfully build a GenAI RAG Chatbot**

+|
+|

 ..  image:: ./_static/mission3-1.png